pratikbarjatya/preceive-batch/preceive-cli/src/markdown/index.md

 #### Adding Parameters

 Additional parameters to the endpoint can be provided by append '?' followed by key=value pairs for example, ```/v1/sentiment?level=sentence```.
 The keys and values are processed such that ```/v1/sentiment?bias.positive=2&bias.negative=1&bias.neutral=0.5``` allows the specifying of the sentiments bias settings as described in the API documentation.
+No parameters other than text are taken from the input data.

 #### Wrapper Fields for Multi-endpoint Calls